 One of the smartest moves Konami did was letting players start Symphony of the Night as Richter Belmont.
 He’s the traditional whip-wielding protagonist Castlevania players were used to.
 He also serves as a reminder of the stiffer movements and controls of the original Belmont members.
-The level layout is similarly linear and felt like a Castlevania game all over again, which was I expecting.
+The level layout is similarly linear and felt like a Castlevania game all over again, which was what I was expecting.
 But as soon as Richter’s scene from Rondo of Blood plays out, the actual game starts proper.

 You’re no longer playing as a Belmont, but Alucard.
 He is Dracula’s half-human half-vampire son that was first introduced in Castlevania 3 as a playable character.
-While he could transform into a bat, he was even slower than Trevor Belmont and was not my compan of choice (I went with Sypha Belnades).
+While he could transform into a bat, he was even slower than Trevor Belmont and was not my companion of choice (I went with Sypha Belnades).

 In Symphony of the Night, it’s clear Alucard has grown stronger with his 300-year sleep.
-He stands as a stark contrast to the Belmont family, being slick, fast, and super powerful.
+He stands as a stark contrast to the Belmonts, being slick, fast, and super powerful.
 In his opening invasion of Dracula’s castle, his blows are deadly to point where the massive wargs burst into flames and howl in pain as Alucard strikes them.
 He’s so fast, he leaves behind visual trails of his past self.
 The feeling is incredibly fluid controlling Alucard.

 That is, until Death appears, asking him why he’s there.
 In the background, there are pikes with corpses and a swirling vortex in the sky.
 Death strips Alucard of all his weapons leaving him with only with his fists.
 Enemies that died with a single hit now take multiple punches.
 You are left defenseless without weapons and have to start all over.